Skip to main content

 I can’t say I’m surprised by these stats.

-We women are natural consumers.
-Back in the hunter-gatherer era, women were the ones responsible for doing the gathering.
+Women are biologically natural consumers.
+Back in the hunter-gatherer days, women were the ones responsible for doing the gathering.
+Women knew which plants were harvestable and from which to steer clear.

-Today, women are extremely discerning consumers.
-We do our research, collect all the facts, and make informed decisions about purchases.
-More often than not, our partners defer to us for their purchasing decisions, too.
+Today, women are still educated and discerning consumers.
+We do our research, collect facts, and make informed decisions about our purchases.
+Our partners often include us or defer to us for their own purchasing decisions, too.

 What the She-conomy Means for Market Trends

-First and foremost, many brands that once catered to men have had to change their tune.
+Brands that once catered exclusively to men have learned this lesson the hard way and have had to update their business and marketing tactics.
 The Home Depot is a great example of this.

-In the 1980s, The Home Depot was a leading chain in the US.
-The home improvement retailer primarily targeted male consumers who were DIY enthusiasts or professional contractors, and their stores reflected that.
-Little did they know that by the end of the millennium, Lowe’s would gain a significant market share largely because they seized an opportunity to market to females.
+In the 1980s, The Home Depot was a leading retailer in the United States.
+The home improvement giant primarily targeted male consumers who were DIY enthusiasts or professional contractors, and their store designs reflected that with a man cave aesthetic.
+Little did they know that by the end of the millennium, Lowe’s would gain significant market share largely because they recognized that Home Depot was leaving money on the table by not addressing the critical female market.

-Unsurprisingly, The Home Depot has since recognized the purchasing power that women hold and made an effort to appeal to even more people.
+Unsurprisingly, The Home Depot has since recognized the missed opportunity and updated their stores to better appeal to the female demographic.

 It’s clear the she-conomy is here to stay, and as business leaders, we need to adapt accordingly.

-By contrast, the U.S. market share of Victoria’s Secret dropped from 33% to 24% between 2016 and 2018.
-This can be attributed, in part, to criticism about the brand’s lack of diversity and size inclusivity.
+By contrast, U.S. market share of Victoria’s Secret dropped from 33% to 24% between 2016 and 2018.
+Many attribute this decline, in part, to criticism about the brand’s lack of representation of realistic women, to include diversity and size inclusivity.

 Business Tips for Navigating the She-conomy

-So, how do we as entrepreneurs go about navigating the she-conomy?
+So, how should we as entrepreneurs and business leaders navigate the she-conomy?

-It’s pretty simple: Lean into this new reality instead of fighting against it.
-Listen to what female consumers are asking for and deliver on it.
+It’s pretty simple: Listen to what female consumers are asking for and deliver on it.

-At Creative Noggin, we appeal to female consumers through the brands we work with in three primary ways:
+At Creative Noggin, we help our clients’ brands appeal to female consumers in three primary ways:

 1. We prioritize authenticity.

-As entrepreneurs, my hope is that we not only appeal to women more in our business efforts but also put initiatives in place to pull them up.
-In our all-women firm, we donate 5% of our profits to causes that empower women within our community— from firsthand experience, let me tell you: Nothing feels better than that!
+As entrepreneurs and business leaders, my hope is that we not only appeal to women more in our business efforts but also put initiatives in place to lift them up.
+At Creative Noggin, we donate at least 5% of our annual profits to causes that empower women within our communities.
+From firsthand experience, let me tell you nothing feels better than using your business to make the world in which we live a better place.

-Women now hold a significant amount of purchasing power and are contributing to the labor market more meaningfully than ever before.
-Best of all, we’re just getting started!
+Women now hold the dominant share of global purchasing power and are contributing to the labor market in more meaningful ways than ever before.
+But I truly believe, we’re just getting started!